Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

 ```
 - from node 5 we get the info as `ht = 1 & dim = 1` which is the info left subtree of node 3
 - as for right subtree as it is null it return the `ht = 0 & dim = 0` to node 3
-- therefor we have following at node 3
+- therefor we have following info at node 3

 subtree   | ht | dim
 --- | --- | ---